 A parent or eligible student who submits a written request and pays copying costs of ten cents per page may obtain copies.
 If circumstances prevent inspection during regular school hours and the student qualifies for free or reduced-price meals, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review the records.

-You may contact the custodian of records for currently enrolled students at:
+You may contact the custodian of records for currently enrolled or students who have withdrawn at: